EnautMendi/Muskit/README.md

 - AllGates = ("x", "h", "p", "t", "s", "z", "y", "id", "rx", "ry", "rz", "sx", "swap", "rzz", "rxx", "cx", "cz", "ccx", "cswap") # All the gates that are currently supported
 - OneQubit = ("x", "h", "p", "t", "s", "z", "y", "id", "rx", "ry", "rz", "sx") # All the supported gates that affect one qubit
-- ManyQubit = ("swap", "rzz", "rxx", "cx", "cz") # All the supported gates that affect two qubits
+- TwoQubits = ("swap", "rzz", "rxx", "cx", "cz") # All the supported gates that affect two qubits
 - MoreThanTwoQubit = ("ccx", "cswap") # All the supported gates that affect more than two qubits
 - PhaseGates = ("p", "rx", "ry", "rz", "rzz", "rxx") # All the supported gates that affect the phases of qubits requires a user to specify exact phase value to be used, i.e., a value between 0.0 to 360.0